 Yes.
 Grimké Seminary is glad to receive students desiring to transfer from other schools.
-Up to 18 credit hours (equivalent to 1 year of the standard MTS) may be transferred in.
+Up to 9 credit hours may be transferred in.
 Courses eligible to transfer will be determined on an individual basis.
 Contact us at firstname.lastname@example.org if you would like our academic board to conduct an official transcript review.

 How does the Bachelor of Divinity relate to further education?